hassaan4584/Swiftjective-C/_posts/2018-12-11-optimizing-images.md

 On a vacation?
 It didn't happen if it's not documented on your Instagram story with several candid shots.

-Breaking nows?
+Breaking news?
 Check Twitter and see what outlets are reporting on by peeping their photos of an event unfolding in real time.

 Etcetera.